Swiss stocks - Factors to watch on September 11

-The Facebook-led Libra cryptocurrency project is seeking a payment system license under Swiss financial watchdog FINMA, it said on Wednesday, spelling out in more detail how it hopes to be regulated.
+The Facebook-led Libra cryptocurrency project is seeking a payment system license under Swiss financial watchdog FINMA, it said on Wednesday, spelling out in more detail how it hopes to be supervised.
+FINMA acknowledged Libra’s request and said that all additional services encompassed by the project that boost the risks of a payment system would face additional requirements.

 * Schmolz & Bickenbach cut its forecast for the full-year, blaming a weakening steal demand as its order backlog continued to decline in the third quarter.